-- Special tariff conditions for low utilization (auto production or own production units behind the connection site, second connection used for emergency situations, pumping stations...); - Special tariff conditions for high consumption (for instance over 100 GWh per year); - Special tariff conditions for users fulfilling defined technical criteria of its production/connection site; - Special tariff conditions for any group of users (e.g. any public utilities, army, etc).
+- Special tariff conditions for low utilisation (auto production or own production units behind the connection site, second connection used for emergency situations, pumping stations...); - > Special tariff conditions for high consumption (for instance over 100 GWh per year); - > Special tariff conditions for users fulfilling defined technical criteria of its production/connection site; - > Special tariff conditions for any group of users (e. g. any public utilities, army, etc).

-The table below summarizes different charging rules/tariff conditions or exemptions from rules defined as "standard" and applied by TSO's for specific groups of network users.
+The table below summarises different charging rules/tariff conditions or exemptions from rules defined as "standard" and applied by TSO's for specific groups of network users.

 Country Special Tariff Conditions

-Albania No.
+Albania There are no special tariffs.

-Austria 1) For pump storage: the grid usage charge for pumped storage plants for all network levels is: - energy: 0.233 c€ /kWh; - power: 100.00 c€/kW.
-2) Reduced infrastructure tariff for negative ancillary services called energy: 0.085 c€/kWh additional power: 100.00 c€/kW.
+Austria For pump storage: the grid usage charge for pumped storage plants for all network levels is: •energy: 0.233 c€/kWh; •power: 100.00 c€/kW.
+Reduced infrastructure tariff for negative Ancillary Services •called energy: 0.085 c€/kWh •additional power: 100.00 c€/kW.

 Belgium Two kind of special tariffs exist: (1) For an "additional" access point for the same electrical facilities of a grid user, there is a special tariff for the term "power put at disposal".
 The additional access point can be on an ongoing basis (standard operations) or on an occasional basis (as a reserve), with no time limit.
-(2) For the mobile charges of the railway company, the power terms are reduced by 7%.
+(2) For the mobile charges of the railway company, the power terms are reduced by 7 %.

 Bosnia and Herzegovina No.

 Bulgaria No.

 Croatia No.

 Cyprus No.

 Czech Republic No.

 Denmark For grid companies with autoproducers with net settlement, an adjusted settlement basis is applied that takes into account that the autoproducers shall not pay a grid tariff or a system tariff for the part of their consumption that they cover by their own production.
 Customers with their own 132 kV transformers with settlement on the 132 kV side pay a reduced grid tariff.

 Estonia No.

 Finland No.

-France Specific tariff for a second connection used for emergency situations.
-Specific tariff for multi-locations customers.
-This tariff considers a unique virtual site, summing all load of the concerned sites, and calculating an annual fee proportional of the necessary length of network to connect these sites.
-A DSO directly connected to the lowest voltage level of a transformer that